gotchoices/MyCHIPs/README.md

 # MyCHIPs
 A cellular network for implementing open source money based on private credit.

-This is _not_ a Bitcoin derivative, but addresses several problems inherent with Bitcoin.
+This is _not_ a Bitcoin/blockchain derivative, but addresses several problems inherent with those technologies.

 For a full description, please visit the website at:
 	http://gotchoices.org/mychips/index.html